face-hh/webx/docs/for-developers/site-publishing-and-domain-registering.md

 ![Screenshot](../png4.png)

-What we care about is the Publish form.
-Every other registrer should use the same format, asking for an IP, TLD, and website name.
+What we care about is the "Publish" form.
+Every other registrar should use the same format, asking for an IP, TLD, and website name.

 ### Domain parameters